 4. Depressed or boxcar scars: Shallow (0.5 mm) or deep (0.5 mm) and are often 1.5 to 4 mm in diameter.
 They have sharply defined edges with steep, almost vertical walls.
 Shallow scar treatment can be with resurfacing or possibly punch elevation, whereas deep scar treatment is most often done by punch excision, elevation, or other modality.

 Acne scars can be improved by the minimally invasive treatments available today in many Dermatologists' offices.
-Systems that use non-insulated fractional microneedle RF technologies (such as Endymed’s Intensif system) seem more efficient and safe than fractional lasers, especially on darker skin types.
+Systems that use non-insulated fractional microneedle RF technologies (such as Endymed’s Intensif system) seem more efficient and safe than fractional lasers, especially darker skin types.

 Should I buy a Derma Roller for acne scars?

 Derma rollers are not the best for people with acne.
 If you have active acne, they can spread the bacteria and cause more acne breakouts.
 In some cases, Derma rollers can also cause more brown spots.
 Derma roller is a good option for people with fair skin types with depressed acne scars without active pimples.
 Using sun protection and whitening creams are more effective and much better options for brown spots.

 Is there a way to eliminate the red marks that acne spots leave after they go away?

 An enlargement of microscopic capillaries causes Post-acne red marks.
 Fortunately, pink spots will usually fade without special treatment in a few weeks after your active Acne is over.
-All you need to is prevent new pimples with a good mild anti-acne cream and use an oil-free sunscreen each morning.
+All you need to do is prevent new pimples with a good mild anti-acne cream and use an oil-free sunscreen each morning.
 If needed, persistent pink can also be treated with light sources, called Intense Pulse Light (IPL).
 These IPL’s produce intense pulses of light very similar to the camera flash.
 The light is absorbed in small capillaries in the spots causing them to fade faster.

 How to get rid of post-acne dark spots?